julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 2. Strain and drink **½ cup before bed**.
 3. Optional: add **honey or mint** to temper bitterness.

-This tea is **potent and electric**, suitable for ritual nights of vision or guided spiritual work—rare and intentional.
+This tea is **potent and electric**, suitable for ritual nights of vision or guided spiritual work, rare and intentional.

 ---